bvschaik/julius/ios/README.md

 Choose `julius` in the Build Schemes dropdown, choose a Simulator from the Run Destinations dropdown, and click Run.

 ## Build for Device
-With the Julius project and target selected, set a Bundle Id, and choose a Development Team, then choose the `julius` in the Build Schemes dropdown, choose a device from the Run Destinations dropdown, and click Run.
+With the Julius project and target selected, set a Bundle Id, and choose a Development Team, then choose `julius` in the Build Schemes dropdown, choose a device from the Run Destinations dropdown, and click Run.

 ## Running
 AirDrop or otherwise download a C3 install folder to your iOS device.